Six Companies: Hoover Dam

 Because of the project's immense size and the fact that it was the first dam on the Colorado River, no single contractor had the resources to make a qualified bid alone.
 So, general contractors Utah Construction Company of Ogden, Utah decided to form a consortium in order to submit a joint bid for the contract.
 Initially, Utah Construction Company's owners, brothers E.O. and W.H.
 Wattis, along with the company's vice president, Andrew H. Christensen, asked Harry W. Morrison of Morrison-Knudsen to join them.
-After they realized the bid would be much higher than expected, the Wattis Brothers and Morrison-Knudsen convinced four additional companies to join.
-In February 1930 The Six Companies, Inc. was incorporated as a joint venture and they began working out a bid enlisting the help of Morrison-Knudsen employee Frank T. Crowe to do so.
+After they realized the bid would be much higher than expected, the Wattis brothers and Morrison–Knudsen convinced four additional companies to join the venture.
+In February 1930, Six Companies, Inc. was incorporated as a joint venture, and the group enlisted Morrison–Knudsen engineer Frank T. Crowe to help prepare its bid.